Skip to main content

 eksctl delete cluster <cluster_name> --region eu-west-3 --force --disable-nodegroup-eviction

-Finally, remove AWS CLI user credentials (to avoid forgetting and leaking):
+Finally, remove AWS CLI user credentials (to avoid forgetting and getting exposed to a risk of leaking credentials):

 rm -f ~/.aws/credentials